 BXT = Business + eXperience + Technology

-- While the “X” was cute and sexy in an Xbox sort-of-way, the word “experience” failed to capture the most important thing: The Customer.
-Building experiences is not the end, but a means to the end.
+- While the “X” was cute and sexy in an Xbox sort-of-way, the word “experience” fails to capture the most important thing: The Customer.
+Building experiences is not the end but a means to the end.

-- It didn’t factor in another critical dimension of building great stuff for customers: All of the things around the people who build and how they are organized.
+- BXT completely misses a critical dimension of building great stuff for customers: The people who build and how they are organized.

 This led me to invent CBTO.
 The name is certainly not as sexy sounding as BXT, but it is still easy to remember.

 Very interesting article, traditional business always focused on the business first and that’s how it’s taught in b-schools and not customer.
 It’s only when saw technology company disrupting and innovating on behalf of customers we are that shift.
 Like the way it is captured and laid out by you

 Quite a useful framework, especially the application to individuals as well as teams.

 Do you think the representative questions under Business need to expand to cover more financial execution beyond the Product Strategy set you include?
 I’d appreciate your perspective on what some of those would be.

 Yes, they should include financial execution.
 E.g. “Do we have a budget?
 What mechanisms will we use to ensure we stay on budget?
 What are tax implications?
 How do we price what we’re building?
 Fremium?
 Subscription?
 Margins?”
 Does that help?